pdidev/pdi/docs/First_steps.md

 }
 ```

 We will focus on `print_secret_msg` function.
 If you don't understand what happens in `main` function, please see \ref fs_hello_data example. `PDI_access` sets our pointer to the data location.
-We need to pass `PDI_IN` because data flows from PDI to our application.
+We need to pass `PDI_IN` because data flows from %PDI to our application.
 We also want to use `PDI_release`, because `PDI_reclaim` would end the sharing status of this descriptor and we reclaim this data later in `main` function.
 Output from the program:

 ```